Free cookie consent management tool by TermsFeed A156.10 - 202 Power Operated Pedestrian Doors

 Sustainability

-BHMA products contribute to building sustainability through their verified durability, as well as material characteristics such as recycled content and recylability.
-The reliable closing ad sealing of openings can also contribute to energy conservation.
+Power operated doors contribute to building sustainability through their verified durability, as well as material characteristics such as recycled content and recyclability.
+The reliable closing and sealing of openings can also contribute to energy conservation.
 BHMA is developing Product Category Rules, which will further define sustainability requirements and guide life cycle assessments and environmental performance declarations.

 Signage